 In general, our celebrity guests are happy to sign items that you bring from home.
 There may be an additional charge for certain items, and there may be specific items that some celebs are not willing to sign at all.
 Please do not bring any weapons for them to sign that would violate our prop weapon policy.

 HOW CAN I GO TO TWIN CITIES CON?

 You can purchase tickets to TCC from our ticketing website, https://www.nerdstreetusa.com/twincitiestix

 CAN I BUY TICKETS AT THE CONVENTION CENTER?

 Yes, you can buy tickets on-site, but we suggest purchasing early to save time.
-We will not be accepting cash on-site, only credit cards.

 WHAT ABOUT KIDS TICKETS?

 Kids 10 and under are free.
 You'll need to get a kids' wristband for them at the con when you pick up your pass.

 The MCC is highly accessible for people with disabilities and limited mobility.
 The facility includes locations for easy curbside drop-off along 2nd Ave., automatic building entrances, automatic 3rd Ave.
 Parking Ramp doors, and wheelchair-accessible elevators and bathrooms.
 There is more info on the MCC's website.

 IS THERE A HOTEL NEARBY THAT I CAN STAY AT?